The Straw Child

-“Hide and go seek,” said Darren, his raven eyes pulsating with glamour; it was a prediction, not a suggestion, and the four boys flew to the cornfields on wind-swept feet.
+“Hide-and-go-seek,” said Darren, his raven eyes pulsating with glamour.
+A prediction, not a suggestion, and the four boys flew to the cornfields on wind-swept feet.

 His eyes fell upon the guardian of the pasture, the soldier of the corn, the scarecrow.
-Here was a pretentious place to hide, so near to the only landmark, and so he took up his post within view of the clearing and stilled his rabid breath.
-Jim hit fifty, and before long was throwing himself between the cornstalks, hands open to catch his prey; delighting in the game, resolved to make another ‘it’ so that his role as weakest would not see an encore.
+Here was a pretentious place to hide, so near the only landmark, and he took up his post within view of the clearing and stilled his rabid breath.
+Jim hit fifty, turned from the tree and threw himself between the cornstalks, hands open to catch his prey, delighting in the game, resolved to make another ‘it’ so his role as weakest would not see an encore.

 Lloyd let the daydreams in and stretched time.
 Arney would be panicking now, wondering if he should dash for the sanctuary of the Oak.
 Jim could be lying in wait; knowing the precise place his quarry would seek; Jim had learned that lesson long ago, having been chosen to be the first, and certainly not the last, seeker in more than one tournament.
 Lloyd went on making shapes of the passing clouds.

 Another rustle, this was not the seeker the hiding boys feared.
-A girl’s giggle and the deep voice of a boy not quite a man pierced Lloyd’s daydream like a dart through a soap bubble.
+A girl’s giggle and the deep voice of a boy- not quite a man- pierced Lloyd’s daydream like a whistle through a soap bubble.

 Lloyd lay so still, so very still.
 His grandfather often took him hunting.
 Lloyd knew how to be still and quiet; let the wind through the corn husks blow over you, let the stalks make rustles with the breeze, but be stock-still my boy; and pay them no toll.
 You are the hunter, the quiet one, the watcher.
 Lloyd blew this sentiment into his heart and let it ferment there.
 It was not long before it proved fruitful, for soon a season entered the Scarecrow’s grove.

 They were gropers, for sure, their hands intrepid explorers.
-Their sweat laden clothing began to come off in trades...
+Sweat saturated clothing began to come off in trades.